if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ProcessFixedUpdate method runs in every FixedUpdate on the Interactable Object whilst it is being grabbed by a secondary controller.
+The ProcessFixedUpdate method runs in every FixedUpdate on the Interactable Object whilst it is being grabbed by a secondary Interact Grab.

 #### OnDropAction/0